-Cradled among the Vindhya Ranges in MP, Bandhavgarh is a tiger heaven and a paradise on Earth.
-The reserve was favorite hunting grounds of erstwhile Maharajahs of Rewa.
-White tiger was found in the nearby forests of Sidhi which brought fame to this region.
+Cradled among the Vindhya Ranges in MP, Bandhavgarh is tiger heaven and a paradise on Earth.
+The reserve was the favorite hunting ground of erstwhile Maharajahs of Rewa.
+The white tiger was found in the nearby forests of Sidhi which brought fame to this region.
 This little reserve is bustling with tigers in its wilderness.

-The park is a major conservation center under the aegis of Project Tiger Program.
+The park is a major conservation center under the aegis of the Project Tiger Program.
 There are more than forty big cats in the picturesque preserve.
 Breeding is highly successful with many cubs born every year.
-Steps are being taken to conserve the Indian bison here which had become locally extinct due to disease transmitted by local live stock.
+Steps are being taken to conserve the Indian bison here which had become locally extinct due to diseases transmitted by local livestock.

-Bandhavgarh National Park is small as compared to Kanha, but offers the best opportunity to see the tiger in the wild.
-The park has an area of 1516 plus sq.km under the project tiger, the core zone is approximately 710 sq.km the rest is buffer. .
+Bandhavgarh National Park is small compared to Kanha but offers the best opportunity to see the tiger in the wild.
+The park has an area of 1516 plus sq. km under the project tiger, the core zone is approximately 710 sq. km the rest is a buffer.

 Adjacent to the park is the Panpatha Wildlife Sanctuary which is equally rich in biodiversity and is also a good habitat.
 Panpantha WLS is now a part of this wildlife refuge in Central India.

 Attractions - Mammals & Reptiles & Insects

 The megafauna of Bandhavgarh attracts thousands of visitors from India and abroad.
 Tourists come to see the tiger but they are also enthralled by other wild animals.
 Some of the star attractions besides the tiger are:

 - Four Horned Deer

 - Barking Deer